pac85/Serious-Engine/README.md

 # Optional features

+These features are disabled by default but can be enabled if you wish to extend the capabilities of your Serious Engine build.

-DirectX support is disabled by default.
-If you need DirectX support you'll have to download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then define a `SE1_D3D` macro for all projects in the solution (you can do it by defining it in the `SE1GenericPreproc` property inside `Sources/Properties/Common.props`).
+- **DirectX:** Download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then define a `SE1_D3D` macro for all projects in the solution (you can do it by adding it to the `SE1GenericPreproc` property inside `Sources/Properties/Common.props`).
 You will also need to make sure the DirectX8 headers and libraries are located in the following folders (make the folder structure if it doesn't exist):
   - `Tools.Win32/Libraries/DX8SDK/Include/`
   - `Tools.Win32/Libraries/DX8SDK/Lib/`

-MP3 playback is disabled by default.
-If you need this feature, you will have to copy `amp11lib.dll` into the 'Bin' directory (and 'Bin/Debug' in Debug mode).
-The `amp11lib.dll` library is distributed with older versions of **Serious Sam Classic: The First Encounter**.
+- **MP3 playback:** Copy `amp11lib.dll` library into the 'Bin' directory (and 'Bin/Debug' in Debug mode) that used to be distributed with older versions of **Serious Sam Classic: The First Encounter**.

-3D Exploration support is disabled in the open source version of Serious Engine 1 due to copyright issues.
+- **3D Exploration**: Support is disabled due to copyright issues.
 If you need to create new models, you will have to either use editing tools from any of the original games, or write your own code for 3D object import/export.

-IFeel support is disabled in the open source version of Serious Engine 1 due to copyright issues.
+- **IFeel:** Support is disabled due to copyright issues.
 If you need IFeel support, you will have to copy `IFC22.dll` and `ImmWrapper.dll` from the original games into the `Bin` folder.

 # Running